No Twitter ads, no problem for Trump: campaign official

-WASHINGTON (Reuters) - Twitter Inc’s decision to scrap political advertising will have little effect on the re-election campaign of U.S. President Donald Trump, the candidate who spent the most on digital ads in the 2020 election, a Trump campaign official said on Thursday.
+WASHINGTON (Reuters) - Twitter Inc’s (TWTR.N) decision to scrap political advertising will have little effect on the re-election campaign of U.S. President Donald Trump, the candidate who spent the most on digital ads in the 2020 election, a Trump campaign official said on Thursday.

 “I never love when a channel, a pipe, is turned off because it eliminates an opportunity,” the senior official told reporters on a conference call the day after Twitter CEO Jack Dorsey announced the ban.
 “But it won’t significantly impact us.”